MuhammadSarimAsad/Marketplace-Builder-Hackathon-2025/README.md

 Frontend: Built with Next.js for a responsive, user-friendly interface.
 Backend: Powered by Node.js for handling server-side operations.
 Content Management: Managed through Sanity CMS to store product details, customer orders, and more.
-APIs: Integrated third-party APIs for payment processing (e.g., Stripe) 💳 and shipment tracking (e.g., EasyPost) 🚚.
+APIs: Integrated third-party APIs for payment processing (e.g., jazzcash,easypaisa,paypal) 💳 and shipment tracking (e.g., EasyPost) 🚚.
 🏗️ Features
 Customizable Furniture: Users can choose materials, finishes, and designs.
 Cart Management: Add items to the cart and proceed to checkout.